How Is Paternity Established?

 The experienced paternity attorneys of Diggs & Sadler can guide you through the necessary steps to determine paternity and take appropriate action regarding your child’s rights.

-Schedule a consultation with a member of our legal team to learn more about how we can help you with your paternity questions —contact us today by calling (713) 766-5355.
+Schedule a consultation with a member of our Houston legal team to learn more about how we can help you with your paternity questions —contact us today by calling (713) 766-5355.